ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 Moving the strike K just shifts the vertical line, changing how much of the distribution falls into the profitable region.

-We'll get back to r later.
+And we'll get back to r later.

 ("Current stock price vs. option price" plot is shown on the left.
 The intrinsic price is plotted in a dashed line.)

 Now, on the right, let's plot the option price against the current stock price.
-The dashed line shows how much money you'd make if you were able to exercise the option immediately.
+The dashed line shows how much money you'd make if you were able to exercise the option immediately, so it's the stock price minus the strike.

-The white dot is the actual option price for this example, about $3.
+The white dot is the actual option price for this example, a few dollars.

 (Sweeping through all the parameters again)

+Now, let's change each parameter again.

 Moving S(0) down makes the option decrease in value since it's increasingly unlikely to ever end above the strike.
-And pushing it far above the strike means it's a bit more valuable than just exercising it now, because of that extra chance of even higher profits before expiration.
+And pushing S(0) far above the strike means it's a bit more valuable than just exercising the option now.
+The extra value comes from the extra chance of even higher profits before expiration.

 This is all tracing out a curve above that dashed line, so let's show it for all potential S(0) values.
+As we change S(0), the white dot will follow this blue curve.

 For volatility, decreasing it lowers the option value since the stock is less likely to rise above the strike.
 And increasing it raises the value since there's _more_ chance to profit.